 The exhibition title references Gaetano Pesce’s installation for the Museum of Modern Art’s 1972 seminal group show, Italy: The New Domestic Landscape, curated by Emilio Ambasz.
 For this, Pesce constructed “Project for an Underground City in the Age of Great Contaminations,” a fictionalized archeological discovery in 3000 BCE of an underground habitat from 2000 BCE.
 Nearly fifty years after the opening of this landmark exhibition, Age of Contaminations looks back on Pesce’s legacy as a provocateur, rule-breaker, and an essential influence on the evolution of contemporary design.

-Pesce has taught at several institutions including Cooper Union in New York, and the Institut d'Architecture et d'Etudes Urbaines in Strasbourg.
-His work is included in the permanent collections of museums worldwide such as the San Francisco Museum of Modern Art, California; The Cooper Hewitt Smithsonian Design Museum, New York; Museum of Modern Art, New York; Vitra Design Museum, Weil am Rhein, Germany; Centre Georges Pompidou, Paris, and the Victoria and Albert Museum, London.
-Pesce currently lives and works in New York.
+Pesce has taught at several institutions including Cooper Union in New York, and the Institute d’Architecture et d’Etudes Urbaines in Strasbourg.
+His work is included in the permanent collections of museums worldwide such as the Centre Pompidou, Paris; Metropolitan Museum of Art, New York, NY; Musée des Arts Decoratifs, Montreal; Musée des Arts Decoratifs, Paris; Museum of Modern Art, New York, NY and Museum of Modern Art, Turin.
+Pesce lives and works in New York, NY.